-We have always believed at LetsVenture that the ‘best’ startups, the ‘hottest’ startups are all a retrospective index – while there is a way to define the probability of startup success, it is very hard to gauge the success of a startup when you are an angel investor.
+We have always believed at LetsVenture that the ‘best’ startups, the ‘hottest’ startups are all a retrospective index.
+While one can estimate a startup’s success, gauging the same as an angel investor can be hard.
 It is like finding the chess master in kindergarten by looking at all the kids who play chess well.
+With LetsGrow, we aim at helping startups to go from Seed to Series A/B rounds.

 As an angel investor, success is defined by our portfolio exits.
 Every fund, every investor is finally known by its portfolio – very few will be known for the number of startups they invested in.
 At LetsVenture, our 5-year journey seems symbolic in more ways than just the number.
-We instituted startup reporting on our platform last year, and today, we have our portfolio startups reporting to investors through the platform every quarter, along with investor calls being set up.
+We instituted startup reporting on our platform last year.
+Today, we have our portfolio startups reporting to investors through the platform every quarter.
+Also, investor calls are being set up.

 Since 2013, LetsVenture has enabled 170 funding rounds with a total of ~70Mn being raised.
 33 of these startups have gone on to raise further rounds, and 4 have got acquired.
 The total current value of LetsVenture portfolio is 3910 Cr (i.e. $550m).
 Some of our star portfolios companies like Testbook, DailyNinja, Bobble, and MyUpchar have received high valuations in their follow-on rounds.

 It is not just the numbers, but also the diversity that makes our portfolio stand out.
 LetsVenture witnesses some of the top angels investing across a variety of sectors at the early stage.
-Examples of our portfolio companies include startups that include native ads in mobile games with an immersive user experience, vernacular startups in the healthcare content space with a 10 million monthly active user, to a startup providing credit access to the middle-class for their healthcare needs,
+Examples of our portfolio companies include startups that include native ads in mobile games with an immersive user experience.
+Also, there are vernacular startups in the healthcare content space with a 10 million monthly active user.
+There is another startup providing credit access to the middle-class for their healthcare needs,

 The sheer numbers, performance, and diversity of our portfolio have further reinforced our belief in our thesis of ‘crowd curation’ by angel investors.